-Press Diagnostic (CTRL-P) on the menu bar and then on Diagnostic to reach the DIAGNOSTIC-DIAGNOSTIC menu (Figure 15).
-The system diagnostic menu provides information on the system and aids trouble shooting.
+Pressing Diagnostic (CTRL-P) on the menu bar and then on Diagnostic brings you to the DIAGNOSTIC-DIAGNOSTIC MENU (Figure 17).
+The system diagnostic menu provides information about the system and aids trouble shooting.

 This menu is divided in hardware component groups: